Milkitic/genshin-fps-unlock-aot/README.md

  ## Compiling
  - Use Visual Studio 2022 Community Edition to compile
  ## Usage

- - Make sure you have the [.NET Desktop Runtime 8.0.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.0-windows-x64-installer) (Usually it should come installed)
+ ### Running on Windows

- - Run the exe and click 'Start Game'
+ - Run the exe and click 'Launch'
  - If it is your first time running, unlocker will attempt to find your game through the registry.
 If it fails, then it will ask you to either browse or run the game.
  - Place the compiled exe anywhere you want (except for the game folder)
  - Make sure your game is closed—the unlocker will automatically start the game for you